 I do think that meditation and being alone somewhere close to nature can help you experience this feeling, but I strongly believe that in order to strengthen your faith about who you are, you need open-heartedness, compassion, and the pure intention to stay on the path by deepening your spiritual knowledge.

-While I was in Paris, in addition to spending hours writing about the connection between fitness and spirituality, I mediated a few hours every day, and I visited the Tibetan Kagyu-Dzong Temple.
+While I was in Paris, in addition to spending hours writing about the connection between fitness and spirituality, I meditated a few hours every day, and I visited the Tibetan Kagyu-Dzong Temple.

-I spent most of my time alone in a small cottage by a river in contemplation.
-Although the idea of visiting touristy places, making new friends, and savoring fancy French foods excited me, I felt much more joy in practicing spirituality through these experiences, than delighting in pleasure itself.
+I spent most of my time alone in a small cottage by a river, in contemplation.
+Although the idea of visiting touristy places, making new friends, and savoring fancy French foods excited me, I felt much more joy in practicing spirituality through these experiences, than in delighting in pleasure itself.

 So, the manuscript was completed.
 It is now being prepared for private fulfillment in May.
 Then, it will be presented to publishers.

-As you can see, this could become another trap into believing I am the author of Fit for Joy, when the truth is: I am the blank page before and after the words. :)
+As you can see, this could become another trap where I believe I am the author of Fit for Joy, when the truth is: I am the blank page before and after the words. :)